linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

   - Set window startup mode.
   - Enable or disable **Hide quake window after lost focus**.
   - Enable or disable **Blur background**.
+  - **Restore defaults**: click this button, all settings will be restored to default.

 ### Help